perebaj/jjhandbook/reading/measuring-develop.md

 This flow englobes the **effort** related to planning, coding, testing and so on.
 Based on that, you have the **output**, which is the result of the effort, probably a feature, a bug fix, etc. After that, the **outcome** is the perception of the output by the customer.
 And finally, the **impact**, that is the sum of all.

-## who can benefit from these analyzes?
+## who can benefit from these analyses?

 1. C-level that want to know who should be fired or promoted If you don't have good metrics to support this decision, usually the metrics that will be used are: